Anthony Misiewicz: New York Yankees

 On July 6, 2023, the New York Yankees claimed Misiewicz off of waivers and optioned him to the Triple–A Scranton/Wilkes-Barre RailRiders.
 The Yankees promoted him to the major leagues on September 10.
 On September 15, Misiewicz was struck in the head by a line drive off the bat of Pittsburgh Pirates infielder Ji-hwan Bae.
 He was subsequently placed on the injured list after being released from the hospital.
 Misiewicz was non-tendered and became a free agent on November 17.

 On December 7, 2023, Misiewicz re-signed with the Yankees on a minor league contract.
 In 23 games for Triple–A Scranton, he recorded a 3.23 ERA with 37 strikeouts and 4 saves across 30 2/3 innings pitched.
 On June 18, 2024, the Yankees selected Misiewicz's contract, adding him to their active roster.
 He made only one scoreless appearance for New York, and was designated for assignment on September 9.
 Misiewicz cleared waivers and was sent outright to Scranton on September 12.
 Misiewicz elected free agency on October 31.

 Minnesota Twins

 On January 18, 2025, Misiewicz signed a minor league contract with the Minnesota Twins.
 In 26 appearances for the Triple-A St. Paul Saints, he posted a 2-2 record and 4.02 ERA with 29 strikeouts and eight saves across 31 1/3 innings pitched.
 On July 9, the Twins selected Misiewicz's contract, adding him to their active roster.
 In five appearances for Minnesota, he struggled to a 9.64 ERA with five strikeouts across 4 2/3 innings pitched.
 On November 6, Misiewicz was removed from the 40-man roster and sent outright to St. Paul; he subsequently rejected the assignment and elected free agency.

+Cincinnati Reds

+On January 22, 2026, Misiewicz signed a minor league contract with the Cincinnati Reds.
+In 32 games for the Triple-A Louisville Bats, he posted a 2-0 record and 1.95 ERA with 24 strikeouts across 32 1/3 innings pitched.
+On July 17, Misiewicz was released by the Reds.
+On July 21, he re-signed with the Reds on a new minor league contract.